-In key cases, Judge Kavanaugh has backed the right of corporations to pollute the air and water over the public's right to breathe clean air, drink clean water, and live in safe communities.
+In key cases, Judge Kavanaugh has backed the rights of corporations to pollute the air and water over the public's right to breathe clean air, drink clean water, and live in safe communities.

-As shown in dissents written by Judge Kavanaugh in White Stallion1 and Mingo Logan2, he reads burdensome obligations into the Clean Air Act and the Clean Water Act that the statutes do not include in their text.
+As shown in dissents written by Judge Kavanaugh in White Stallion1 and Mingo Logan, he reads burdensome obligations into the Clean Air Act and the Clean Water Act that Congress did not include in the statutory text.
 For example, in White Stallion, he argued that the EPA could not even consider limiting toxic mercury pollution from power plants without first evaluating the cost to the power companies.
 And in Mingo Logan, he argued that before vetoing a permit that would have allowed coal companies to dump toxic mining wastes into public waterways, EPA should have considered the cost to coal companies.
-In both of these cases, he invented the requirement to consider costs to industry where Congress did not include that requirement, while at the same time seeking to force the EPA to ignore important real-world benefits - all in order to stack the deck in favor of the outcomes desired by corporate polluters.
-This tendency to read into a statute the requirement to consider costs to the corporate elites - while ignoring benefits to the environment, and improvements in the health of children, families, and the American public - not only usurps Congressional authority; it puts our health and well-being at risk.
+In these cases, he invented the requirement to consider costs to industry where Congress did not include that requirement, while at the same time seeking to force the EPA to ignore important real-world benefits - all in order to stack the deck in favor of the outcomes desired by corporate polluters.
+This tendency to read into statutes a requirement to consider costs to corporate polluters - while ignoring important benefits to the environment, and improvements in the health of children, families, and the American public - not only usurps Congressional authority, it puts our health and well-being at risk.